-Where to find Wi-Fi When Travelling in Montréal
+Where to find Wi-Fi when travelling in Montréal

-Montréal-Trudeau Airport
+YUL Montréal-Trudeau International Airport

-The Montréal-Trudeau International Airport
+The Montréal-Trudeau International Airport (YUL)

 After your flight lands in Montréal, you might have a few moments at the luggage carousel.
 Use the airport’s free Wi-Fi to post an official “I’m in Montréal” selfie!
-(Just don’t forget to tag it #MTLmoments.)

 Downtown